 Step One: Conduct Thorough Persona Research

 The first step in creating any successful content marketing strategy is understanding who your customers are by conducting persona research.

 B2B-Conference-Service believed that their ideal customers were IT managers.
-To reach this customer they invested a great deal of resources to develop an ebook which would be later promoted through paid advertising and social media.
+To reach this customer they invested many resources to develop an ebook that would be later promoted through paid advertising and social media.

 Our team conducted thorough buyer persona research by interviewing their clients, and identified 3 personas through the process based on the purchasing behavior of the interviewees: